Ouyancheng/FlatHeadBro/README.md

 Then insert your SD card to the Lichee RV and power it on (could be done via GPIO pins), the UART will print the following, use `screen /dev/cu.SLAB_USBtoUART 115200` to monitor UART, of course with a USB to UART dongle:
 ```
-Hello World!!!
 DRAM only have internal ZQ!!
 get_pmu_exist() = 4294967295
 ddr_efuse_type: 0x0
 [AUTO DEBUG] single rank and full DQ!